 Award: Various, but they range in the thousands.
 Awards are adjusted to reflect financial need, projected education and living costs, and overall availability.

 The Scholarship 4 Development Distance Learning Scholarships program is not a scholarship fund, but rather a collection of various scholarships reserved specifically for online students from developing nations.
 For many of these students, online schools make higher education accessible, even in more remote regions.
 Scholarships vary, and tend to be reserved for students living in only specific nations.
-Examples of those offered in 2014: The Canon Collins Distance Learning MBA Scholarships for Africans; The HP Women's Scholarship Fund at University of the People; Commonwealth Distance Learning Scholarships for Developing Commonwealth Countries; and the Edinburgh Global Online Distance Learning Scholarships.
+Examples of those offered in 2017: the Emergency Refugee Assistance Scholarship Fund; the Commonwealth Distance Learning Scholarships for Developing Commonwealth Countries; and the Edinburgh Global Online Distance Learning Scholarships.

 Requirements: Requirements vary from one program to the next.
 The Scholars 4 Development website outlines basic requirements, but follow their links for more detailed information.

-Awards: Varied, but range from small cash amounts to full tuition-free degree programs.
+Awards: Varied, but range from small cash amounts to covering tuition for full degree programs.

 Dig Deeper: Find More Scholarships, Aid for Online Students